LEB-EPFL/ALICA/docs/source/simulation.rst

    should appear.
 Select your parameters for the simulation.
 A full description of the simulation parameters is outside the scope of this documentation.
-However, you will want to set the Controller setting to **Manual** since we will eventually test ALICA's controllers, not SASS's.
+However, you will want to set the Controller setting to **Manual** since we want only a simple simulation where we manually select the laser power.

 .. image:: _images/sass_options_controller_manual.png
    :alt: Set the Controller option to Manual and remember the value